-The RI, hosted by the North-West University (NWU), is made up of multiple nodes with its hub located at the NWU.
-Through its initial digitisation and DH programmes, various projects were supported within the domains of speech and text processing, digitisation, language testing and teaching, child language development and other language development activities.
+The RI, hosted by the North-West University (NWU), is made up of multiple nodes with its hub3 located at the NWU.
+Through its initial digitisation and DH4 programmes, various projects were supported within the domains of speech and text processing, digitisation5, language testing and teaching, child language development and other language development activities.
 As an infrastructure SADiLaR is responsive to the imperatives of the Constitution of the Republic of South Africa, 1996, and the Use of Official Languages Act, 2012, pertaining to the equal development and use of the 12 official languages of the country.

-The RI was setup to fulfil a strategic function which is to create, manage and distribute DLR and applicable software for all official languages in South Africa through its digitisation programme as well as to stimulate and support computational research and development in the HSS through its DH programme.
+The RI was setup to fulfill a strategic function which is to create, manage and distribute DLR and applicable software for all official languages in South Africa through its digitisation programme as well as to stimulate and support computational research and development in the HSS through its DH programme.

-&lt;sup>3 SADiLaR's "hub" refers to the core team that is employed full-time and their programme of flagship activities that are hosted by the research entity at the NWU.
+3 SADiLaR's "hub" refers to the core team that is employed full-time and their programme of flagship activities that are hosted by the research entity at the NWU.
 This excludes the nodes.
-Digital humanities (DH) refers to the paradigm shift in the field of HSS due to advances in the domain of Information Communication Technologies (ICT), and access to digital resources.
+4 Digital humanities (DH) refers to the paradigm shift in the field of HSS due to advances in the domain of Information Communication Technologies (ICT), and access to digital resources.
 There are different views of DH, each with its own definition.
-In general as described by the Department of Digital Humanities at King's College London - "the digital humanities form a bridge between the traditional practices of research and the opportunities afforded by technology, providing scholars with new ways of looking at old problems, and the methods, tools, and frameworks to support them in novel avenues of enquiry".
+In general as described by the Department of Digital Humanities at King's College London - "digital humanities form a bridge between the traditional practices of research and the opportunities afforded by technology, providing scholars with new ways of looking at old problems, and the methods, tools, and frameworks to support them in novel avenues of enquiry".
 The effect of this is that "over the last decade, humanistic research and teaching has changed.
 Equipped with digital technology, scholars are rethinking research, publication, and pedagogy".
 Because language is an important carrier of information and knowledge, it lies at the core of developments in the DH domain, especially when available in a digitised format.
-Note, however, that alternative media (such as visual and audio) are also investigated in the field of DH.
+In addition alternative media (such as visual and audio) are also investigated in the field of DH.

-&lt;sup>5 Digitisation relates to the conversion of materials in analogue or physical format to digital formats.
+5 Digitisation relates to the conversion of materials in analogue or physical format to digital formats.
 Newly digitised data can be enriched using DLR created and maintained by SADiLaR.

-As part of the five-year evaluation of SARIR infrastructures, the RI completed two rounds of external evaluations where specific recommendations were tabled towards ensuring the sustained long-term impact of SADiLaR.
-These included strengthening its identity and brand regarding digitisation and DH through active human capacity development engagement with communities to create further diversity and inclusion.
-As part of research activities, Global South knowledge production and dissemination should be strengthened and human capacity development activities should continue in an accessible manner.
-For overall sustainability of the RI, matters concerning governance, operations, staff development and financial sustainability were noted as areas needing to receive attention.
+As part of the five-year evaluation of SARIR infrastructures, the RI successfully completed two rounds of external evaluations where specific recommendations were tabled towards ensuring the sustained long-term impact of SADiLaR.
+These included: (i) Strengthening SADiLaR's identity and brand regarding digitisation and DH through active human capacity development and engagement with communities to create further diversity and inclusion. (ii) As part of SADiLaR's research activities, Global South knowledge production and dissemination should be strengthened and human capacity development activities should continue in an accessible manner. (iii) For overall sustainability of the RI, matters concerning governance, operations, staff development and financial sustainability must be strengthened further.

-Building on these recommendations, SADiLaR's new strategy was developed through broad consultation and consideration of recent developments regarding the RI's enabling role towards implementing the New Language Policy Framework for higher education institutions concerning language policy planning, development and support.
+Building on these recommendations, SADiLaR's new strategy was developed through broad consultation and consideration of recent developments regarding the RI's enabling role towards e.g. implementing the new Language Policy Framework for Public Higher Education Institutions concerning language policy planning, development and support.